hikonjosephbala-ship-it/Hiksonwrd/README.md

 # Hiksonwrd
-Personal experience and used only
+Personal experience and used my personal website.
+I built this project using HTML, CSS, and JavaScript to learn web development and showcase my skills.
+I'm more interested in programming, photographic design.